sjiang225/sjiang225.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I’m a 4th-year Ph.D. student in the Department of Computer Science at the New Jersey Institute of Technology (NJIT), advised by Prof. Zhi Wei and Prof. Dantong Yu.
+I’m a 4th-year Ph.D. student in the Department of Computer Science at the New Jersey Institute of Technology (NJIT), advised by [**Prof. Zhi Wei**](https://web.njit.edu/~zhiwei/) and [**Prof. Dantong Yu**](https://sites.google.com/site/dantongyu/home).
 My research centers on large language models (LLMs), foundation models, graph-based learning, and time-series analysis, with applications in financial forecasting, biomedical modeling, and scientific discovery.
 I am particularly interested in building scalable, interpretable AI systems that perform reliably in high-stakes, real-world scenarios.

 Prior to NJIT, I earned my M.Sc. in Business Intelligence & Analytics from Stevens Institute of Technology and received dual bachelor’s degrees in Electrical Engineering and Finance from Shanghai Normal University and East China University of Science and Technology.